 Leaks and Replacements

-When your heating system or water heaters gradually become worn and the occasional leaks appears, don’t worry as you have options!
+When your heating system or water heaters gradually become worn and the occasional leaks appear, don’t worry as you have options!
 For heating units, whether it be a furnace or central heating, leaks are usually repaired with localized patching methods to secure the connections and prevent further leaks.
 If your water heater is leaking, however, this could be highly dangerous and a potential sign of future combustion.
 If your water heater is caught leaking, it’s much safer to install a new one than to consider trying to repair it.
 However, our technicians are able to assess and troubleshoot your problems with your heating units and water heaters with ease so you have all the options available when deciding what next steps should be taken to secure your home or building’s heating and water.